 How to lay a bet at Betfair

-…Our potential profit or loss for the possible outcomes are shown on the left hand side.
+Once the lay bet has been placed, our potential profit or loss for the possible outcomes are shown on the left hand side…

-Say, for example, we want to place a lay bet against Leicester at odds of 2.18.
-We can see that other users have already placed back bets totalling £3,813.00 on Leicester at those odds.
-This means we can stake anything up to £3,813.00 and it will be matched instantly.
+That means other users have already placed back bets totalling £3,813.00 on Leicester to win at odds of 2.18.
+So in theory, we can lay anything up to £3,813.00 and it will be matched instantly.

-If we were to place a lay bet of £100.00 against Leicester at odds of 2.18, our bet would be matched straight away and the remaining liquidity would be £3,713.00.
+If we were to lay £100.00 against Leicester, our bet would be matched straight away and the remaining liquidity would be £3,713.00.

 We just need to get into the habit of making sure that there is sufficient liquidity available before placing our lay bets, otherwise all or part of our lay bet will remain unmatched.
-Don’t worry though, this will become second nature in no time.
+Don’t worry though, this will soon become second nature.

-Hopefully, you now have an understanding of what a betting exchange is and how we can use them to profit from bookmaker’s offers and incentives!
+Hopefully, you now have a better understanding of what a betting exchange is and how we can use them to profit from bookmaker’s offers and incentives!